DAnuraag/Dhakshin/README.md

   temperature, salinity and depth (and optionally dissolved oxygen, chlorophyll and other variables).
 Because radio signals do not pass through water, it stores the data on board.
 When it returns to the surface, it takes a GPS fix and communicates.
-- **The Wave Glider** stays on the surface the entire time.
+- **The Vyoma** stays on the surface the entire time.
 It is propelled directly by ocean waves (it needs **no engine or fuel**), runs its electronics and sensors on **solar panels**, measures the atmosphere and sea surface (wind, air temperature, pressure, humidity, radiation, waves), and carries GPS, satellite communications and limited steering.
 It is the mission's surface gateway and floating charging station.
-- **The rendezvous is the heart of the concept.** Two machine-learning models continuously predict (1) where the waves and currents will carry the Wave Glider and (2) where the submerged Gambhira will most likely surface — expressed as **probability zones with uncertainty radii and confidence scores, not single points**.
+- **The rendezvous is the heart of the concept.** Two machine-learning models continuously predict (1) where the waves and currents will carry the Vyoma and (2) where the submerged Gambhira will most likely surface — expressed as **probability zones with uncertainty radii and confidence scores, not single points**.
 A planning engine turns those predictions into a sequence of feasible checkpoints, guiding the glider to be waiting in the right patch of ocean.